Lightstreamer/Lightstreamer-kafka-connector/README.md

    $ ./stop.sh
    ```

-## Installation
+# Installation

-This section will guide you through the installation of Kafka Connector to get it up and running in a very short time.
+This section will guide you through the installation of the Kafka Connector to get it up and running in a very short time.

-### Requirements
+## Requirements

-- JDK version 17
+- JDK (Java Development Kit) v17 or newer
-- [Lightstreamer Server](https://lightstreamer.com/download/) version 7.4.2 or later (check the `LS_HOME/GETTING_STARTED.TXT` file for the instructions)
+- [Lightstreamer Broker](https://lightstreamer.com/download/) v7.4.2 or newer (check the `LS_HOME/GETTING_STARTED.TXT` file for the instructions)
-- A running Kafka broker or Kafka Cluster
+- A running Kafka broker or Kafka cluster

-### Deploy
+## Deploy

 Download the deployment archive `lightstreamer-kafka-connector-<version>.zip` from the [Releases](https://github.com/Lightstreamer/Lightstreamer-kafka-connector/releases/) page.
 Alternatively, check out this repository and execute the following command from the [`kafka-connector-project`](kafka-connector-project/) folder: